status-im/nimbus-eth2/docs/the_nimbus_book/src/eth1.md

 # Run an eth1 node

+> the eth1 stuff should be consolidated - right now it's spread out over beacon node (9, 10) and 19, where each title calls it something different and is phrased differently - instead, I think it makes sense that there's a general recommendation to set up an eth1 client (with short instructions for geth perhaps - similar to the import guide, ideally we'd have "options")
+> then we can have "how-to" or "faq" pages that point out more specific cases, like add an eth1 to existing setup etc

 In order to process incoming validator deposits from the eth1 chain, you'll need to run an eth1 client in parallel to your eth2 client.

 Validators are responsible for including new deposits when they propose blocks.
 And an eth1 client is needed to ensure your validator performs this task correctly.